Justin99x/bl-py-stubs/README.md

 #### Checkout the [PythonSDK Mod DB](https://bl-sdk.github.io/) for instructions on how to develop with the Python SDK

-Stub files for all unreal objects accessible through the Python SDK.
+Stub files for all unreal objects accessible through the Python SDK for Borderlands 2.
 You can use these to get type checking, class/method signatures, and auto-complete features in your IDE when working with game objects.

 ## Note on SDK versions